History of Recovery College

 plant growing from a seed held in a hand

 Recovery Colleges are based on the Adult Education model, which differs from a clinical approach or therapy.
-The personal recovery approach recognises that symptoms may not always go away and focuses on living a meaningful life despite the challenges that people may experience.
+The recovery approach recognises that symptoms may not always go away and focuses on living a meaningful life despite the challenges that people may experience.

 Page Feedback